VIPriors/vipriors.github.io/challenge.md

 In addition to an award for the top submission by performance, this year will see the introduction of an additional jury-based prize for the most interesting submission.

+_Please note that the deadline for competing has passed.
+We will announce the winners of the challenges as well as the jury prizes on October 8th._

 ## Synergy Sports

 [<img src='/assets/images/SynergySportsLogo.png' style='display: block; float: right; width: 30%; min-width: 150px;' />](https://synergysports.com/)